 Nothing.
-There is no pass or permit needed.
-No charge to launch boats either.
+No pass or permit is required.
+There is no charge to launch boats either.

 If you decide to camp in nearby Rock Crossing Campground, which I highly recommend, you’ll need to pay a nominal fee per night.
 But reservations are not required – or allowed.
 Keep scrolling for more info about camping.

 There isn’t an actual campground at the reservoir itself.
 That said, there are ample camping opportunities in the area.

 - Rock Crossing Campground is a well-maintained campground managed by the U.S. Forest Service located two miles from the boat launch ramp at the lake.
 Each campsite has a picnic table, tent pad and fire ring.
 There are several vault toilets and water spigots located throughout.
 At the time of this post the cost was only $8 nightly.
 You can pay cash upon arrival.
 Reservations are not accepted.

 - Dispersed camping options exist along nearby forest roads in great supply.
 You’ll see some along FR 751, after you turn off Hwy 87.
 If those are occupied or you want a little more privacy, take a left on FR 751B at the second message board and head north a mile or so.
 You can set up camp in any of the established sites.
 Campfire rings made of stone are the only “facilities” you can expect with dispersed camping.

 - Camping on the lake shore requires a little more thought and planning.
 Basically, you load your camping gear and supplies in your boat, kayak or canoe and head out on the water in search of a spot to do your thing.
 There are no established sites, so this option is as primitive as it gets.
 Given the delicate nature of the forest, it’s important to leave your campsite exactly as you found it.